katiemackenbrock/Bravo-API-Documentation/README.md

 - [x] Create README.md
 - [ ] Ask lots of questions re: who what where when why
 - [ ] What is the best framework I should be using to host this?
-I have read some articles recommending Jekyll and Hugo for this, but those are static site generators build from Ruby, and I'm not sure we use Ruby very much anymore?
+I was thinking of using GraphQL and Hasura, but I have read some articles recommending Jekyll and Hugo for this.
+Those are static site generators build from Ruby, however, and I'm not sure we use Ruby very much anymore?

 ### Tech to be used